UMAprotocol/UMIPs/UMIPs/umip-157.md

 Identify the [UBA Fee Curve Bounds](#token-constants) for the L1 token equivalent and chain for `e` similarly to finding the incentive curve for `e`.

-### Using the incentive fee

-The total fee to charge is equal to the [incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e) plus the [utilization fee](#adding-the-utilization-fee).
-We'll label this total fee as the "UBA Fee".

-The UBA fee is charged to inflows and outflows differently.
-For outflows the `realizedLpFeePct` should be set to a percentage equal to `UBA fee / deposit.amount`.
+### Collecting Fees in Across

+The Across contracts enforce that users receive their deposited amount minus the `relayerFeePct` and `realizedLpFeePct`.
+The `relayerFeePct` is set by the user and includes compensation to the Relayer for their cost of capital and gas expenditures on the destination chain.
+The `relayerFeePct` should also include enough to pay out the relayer's Refund Balancing Fee.
+The user will therefore need to estimate where the refund will take place.
+If the `relayerFeePct` is not large enough to fairly compensate a relayer, then the user can "speed up" their deposit by increasing the `relayerFeePct` by signing and broadcasting a message on-chain.

+The `realizedLpFeePct` will be computed at relay time and set by the relayer.
+It should include the LP and Deposit Balancing fee using fee curve parameters defined on-chain.
+If the `realizedLpFeePct` is set incorrectly, then the relayer will not be refunded as the relay will not be included in a bundle of valid relays by the Dataworker.

+The dataworker will need to compute the expected LP and Deposit Balancing fee for each relay and accumulate the LP fees in the `bundleLpFees`.

+Any bridging action will contain Deposit and Refund Balancing Fees which are either penalties or rewards paid out on the origin and destination SpokePools respectively.
+The dataworker will need to recompute these balancing fees to determine the size of the incentive pool at the end of the bundle for each SpokePool.

 Deposit recipients specified in Inflows will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
-In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit UBA fee.
+In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit balancing fee.

-Relayers will receive a refund from the `HubPool` equal to `(1 - (fill.realizedLpFeePct + fillIncentiveFeePct)) * deposit.amount`.
-Therefore, relayers will be refunded the deposited amount minus the deposit and refund UBA fees.
-This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` and minus the refund UBA fee.
+Relayers will receive a refund out of the SpokePool's balance equal to `(1 - (fill.realizedLpFeePct)) * deposit.amount`.
+This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee`.

-To determine the `bundleLpFees`, Dataworkers should sum all of the utilization fees and [LP components of the incentive fee](#breaking-down-the-incentive-fee) produced by each bridging event.

 The running balances to set for a bundle are equal to the closing running balances following the final bridging event per chain in the bundle.

-The incentive pool balances to set are equal to the closing incentive pool amounts following the final bridging event per chain in the bundle.

 ## UBA Fee Curve Parameters

 UBA Fee Curves are defined completely by parameters set in the `ConfigStore` at a specific point in time.
 If there are no parameters set for a timestamp, then the default values should be used.

-### UBA Shared Curve Parameters
+### Incentive Curve Parameters

 - `zero_upper_running_balance`
 - `zero_lower_running_balance`

 (Maybe?)
 The marginal incentive fee charged between the "zero" upper and lower running balances is always 0%.

-### UBA Deposit Curve Parameters

-### UBA Refund Curve Parameters

-### UBA Running Balance Bounds
+### Running Balance Bounds

 - `threshold_lower_bound`
    - The default for this variable is 0.